Skip Navigation

 This indicator also appears under School Crime and Safety.

-This indicator uses data from the Youth Risk Behavior Surveillance System (YRBSS) to examine the percentages of students in grades 9–12 who reported carrying a weapon on school property and anywhere during the previous 30 days.
-Then, using data from the EDFacts data collection, the indicator presents, by state, the numbers of public school students reported by schools to have possessed firearms during the school year.
-It concludes with a discussion of data from the School Crime Supplement (SCS) to the National Crime Victimization Survey on students ages 12–18 who reported having access to a loaded gun at school or away from school during the school year without adult permission.
-Readers should take note of the differing data sources and terminology.
+This indicator uses data from the Youth Risk Behavior Surveillance System (YRBSS) to examine the percentages of students in grades 9–12 who reported carrying a weapon on school property at least 1 day during the previous 30 days.
+Then, using data from the EDFacts data collection, the indicator presents state-level data on public schools’ reports of the number of students who possessed firearms during the school year.
+It concludes with a discussion of data from the School Crime Supplement (SCS) to the National Crime Victimization Survey on students ages 12–18 who reported having access to a loaded gun during the school year—either at school or away from school—without adult permission.
+The latest data for each of these sources generally corresponds to the 2021–22 school year.
+Overall, these data show lower percentages of students who reported carrying weapons at school in 2021 and having access to a loaded gun without adult permission in 2022 than in 2011.1 However, public schools reported higher incident rates of firearm possession in the 2021–22 school year than in any other year over the previous decade.
+While contrasting, these results are not necessarily contradictory.
+Readers should take note of the differing data sources, which measure different phenomena (e.g., carrying any weapon vs. finding firearms) for different populations (students in particular grades vs. school-level incidents) over different refence periods (previous 30 days vs. entire school year).
+In combination, these different sources offer a more complex understanding of the issue of weapons at school.

 Select a subgroup characteristic from the drop-down menu below to view relevant text and figures.